News

 Treacherous road conditions after overnight snow

-Following overnight snow, hail and sleet showers along with freezing temperatures, many back roads are in a treacherous condition this morning.
+Following overnight snow along with freezing temperatures, many back roads are in a treacherous condition this morning.

 The Boyle to Gurteen road, Boyle to Frenchpark and Boyle to Ballyfarnon roads are all reported to be particularly dangerous.

-A Status Yellow snow/ice warning remains in place for Roscommon and many other counties until 9am this morning Wednesday 18th.
+A Status Yellow low temperature and ice warning remains in place for Roscommon and all of Ireland until 11am Friday.

 Gardai are advising motorists to drive with caution and have issued the following advice for driving in snow and ice: